Staff can use the Windows Remote service to use a Sussex Windows computer and its software from another location, including when away from the campus.

 When you open Remote Desktop Connection, click on Options, choose the Experience tab and try changing the connection speed to find the best option.
 Graphics and text look better on a higher speed setting, as long as your connection is good enough.

-With Windows Remote you can use a set of handy programs including:
+With Windows Remote you can use a set of handy programs including Microsoft Office and Stata.

 The licensing agreements for some programs may not allow them to be used outside University premises.
 Please respect any restrictions advised to you when you login to Windows Remote.